LRYMND/v-link/README.md

 ### > 4.3 RTI folding mechanism

-Connect RTI_TX_PIN to the Serial pin of the HAT.
+Connect Pin 4 from the RTI to the RTI pin of the HAT.
 Again, either use a DuPont wire or solder directly to the RTI PCB/connector.
-Don't forget to also connect pin 7 (GND) to a common grounding point.

 ![RTI_CONNECTOR_IMAGE](resources/schematics/rti.png?raw=true "RTI Connector")